 About the Postdoctoral Experience

-Northeastern Illinois University Student Health and Counseling Services has a long history of involvement in various levels of clinical training.
+Northeastern Illinois University Student Counseling Services has a long history of involvement in various levels of clinical training.
 Since 2004, Counseling Services has offered postdoctoral training in psychology, providing advanced professional training in a multicultural university counseling setting.

 The focus of the postdoctoral experience involves solidifying clinical and supervision skills, deepening self-awareness and self-reflection, strengthening multicultural competency, and developing professional independence while completing 1,750 supervised hours to meet licensure requirements in the state of Illinois.
 This is accomplished by joining the clinical team in: